 The accommodation in Kochi can range from luxurious hotels/resorts to heritage/budget-friendly hotels.
-The luxurious hotel’s category includes Brounton Boat Yard at Fort Kochi, Avenue Regent on MG Road, Hotel Taj Malabar at Willingdon Island, Hotel Le Meridien Cochin, and Old Lighthouse Bristow Hotel etc. While the Malabar House, Bolgatty Palace, and Cherai Beach Resorts etc. are some of the resorts which you can look for.
+The luxurious hotel’s category includes Brounton Boat Yard at Fort Kochi, Avenue Regent on MG Road, Hotel Taj Malabar at Willingdon Island, Hotel Le Meridien Cochin, and Old Lighthouse Bristow Hotel etc. While the Malabar House, Bolgatty Palace, Cherai Beach Resorts etc. are some of the resorts which you can look for.
 If you want to explore the old world charm you can plan out your accommodation in Hotel Fort Heritage, The Trident, and the Malabar House.
-Hotel Casino, the International and Grand Hotel, Hotel Abad Airport etc. are some of the mid-range staying options which are equipped with modern amenities.
-For a budget stay try Hotel Chakkys or Hotel Gannam.
+Hotel Casino, the International and Grand Hotel, Hotel Abad Airport etc. are some of the mid-range staying options that are equipped with modern amenities.
+For a budget, stay try Hotel Chakkys or Hotel Gannam.

 Getting around in Kochi